Board of Directors

 and was booster club president for North Bullitt High School

 for five years.
-Bill proudly severed in the United States
+Bill proudly served in the United States

 Marine Corps for four years.
 Bill’s mission is to help the